prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/index.md

 {{< figure src="parts_and_documents.jpg" title="Parts and Documents" numbered="true" lightbox="true">}}

 The figure above illustrates one of the most fundamental concepts of the VEC -- the separation of a part and its description.
 In the VEC a part ({{<vec-class PartVersion>}} ) does not contain any information about the part, except its PDM Information (PartNumber, PartVersion…).
-All the information about the technical properties of a part is expressed by a subclass of {{< vec-class PartOrUsageRelatedSpecification>}} (e.g. a {{< vec-class WireSpecification >}}).
+All the information about the technical properties of a part is expressed by a subclass of {{< vec-class PartOrUsageRelatedSpecification>}}s (e.g. a {{< vec-class WireSpecification >}}).
 The specifications itsselfes are contained in a {{< vec-class DocumentVersion>}}.

 This approach enables the VEC to address two scenarios properly: